Arthur-Milchior/anki-merge-notes/README.md

 * Allow to delete the original note and cards when they are merged
 * Allow to treat the case where fields is identical specially.
 In this case, values are not concatenated, but only one value is kept.
+* Allow setting rules based on tags or field value to decide which value to keep.

 Hire me if you want me to add more options.
 ## Version 2.0